 The competition involves two stages:

-Stage 1: You are invited to submit a video presentation (up to 3 minutes length) of your idea and provide information about yourself/your team/organisation.
+Stage 1: You are invited to submit a video presentation (up to 3 minutes length) or a concept (pdf, max 1000 words) of your idea and provide information about yourself/your team/organization.

 Stage 2: Upon selection, you are invited to submit a written proposal detailing your concept.